 • Emphasis on sustainability

-10. Do we have information on Operation and Maintenance reductions in the new terminal?
+12. Do we have information on Operation and Maintenance cost reductions in the new terminal?

 Precise Operation and Maintenance (O&M) reductions will not be confirmed until the Design Development phase is complete.
 Based on the concept design, however, the TMP team expects to see significant savings through: 1) Reduction of covered/finished terminal spaces, 2) Improvements to the Baggage Handling System, 3) Decommissioning of the Automated People Mover (APM), 4) Reduction of FIS Private Security Costs, and 5) Other areas to be identified.